-The pace of population ageing in the region is considerably faster than previous international experiences.
+The pace of population ageing in the region is considerably faster than in previous international experiences.
 Within as little as 20 to 40 years, most MENA countries are predicted to transfer from young to ageing populations.
-The latter is considerably shorter than the experience observed earlier in Europe and North America, where countries took between 50 to 150 years to reach similar milestones.
+The latter is considerably shorter than the earlier experiences in Europe and North America, where countries took between 50 to 150 years to reach similar milestones.
 Furthermore, due to earlier trends of high fertility rates in the region, the numbers of people entering old age are remarkably large, given earlier high trends of fertility rates.
-Therefore, governments and societies must formulate prompt and effective responses to such significant changes in their population structures.
+Therefore, governments and societies must formulate prompt and effective responses to significant changes in their population structures.

 The region must view these demographic changes and population ageing as an enhancement to the societal assets and opportunities for positive change.
-Similar to other LMICs, the MENA region is ill-prepared to harvest such opportunities and meet the challenges associated with ensuring the health and wellbeing of older people and their families.
-Current evidence identifies significant gaps in preparedness to population ageing at multiple levels of governance, policy response, environment and infrastructures as well as public awareness.
-One of the vital missing components to develop adequate response is the lack of research and accurate data on the situation of older people and their family carers in.
+However, like other LMICs, the MENA region is ill-prepared to harvest such opportunities and meet the challenges associated with ensuring the health and wellbeing of older people and their families.
+Current evidence identifies significant gaps in the state of preparedness for population ageing at multiple levels of governance, policy response, environment and infrastructures, and public awareness.
+One of the vital missing components to developing adequate response is the lack of research and accurate data on the situation of older people and their family carers in the region.

-COVID-19 pandemic has raised serious concerns about the ability of the region to protect older people and provide them with a safe and healthy environment.
-Many older people often lack immediate social support networks or income opportunities and have been increasingly prone to isolation, especially with associated infection control measures, such as lockdown and curfews enforced in most countries.
+The COVID-19 pandemic has raised serious concerns about the ability of the region to protect older people and provide them with a safe and healthy environment.
+Many older people often lack immediate social support networks or income opportunities.
+As a result, they have been increasingly prone to isolation, especially with associated infection control measures, such as lockdown and curfews, enforced in most countries.
 Older women, in particular, are more susceptible to isolation and lack of participation opportunities.